Skip to main content

 read more

-Fans still the stands at Lincoln Financial Field during a soccer match at night.
+Fans fill the stands at Lincoln Financial Field during a soccer match at night.
 Bright stadium lights illuminate the field.
-Fans still the stands at Lincoln Financial Field during a soccer match at night.
+Fans fill the stands at Lincoln Financial Field during a soccer match at night.
 Bright stadium lights illuminate the field.

 — Photo courtesy FIFA World Cup 26 Philadelphia